-In the fall of 2017, a leadership class from LSS carried the work of the Cowichan Youth Spaces

-Project into the Ladysmith community, with the goal of discovering the characteristics of the place local youth need to stay socially connected and engaged with friends.
+In the fall of 2017, a leadership class from LSS carried the work of the Cowichan Youth Spaces Project into the Ladysmith community, with the goal of discovering the characteristics of the place local youth need to stay socially connected and engaged with friends.
 After three months of surveys and meetings, they presented to Mayor and Council on January 18th their findings and proposal for a new centre.

-The most important result of their work was the identification of all the information generated in our public engagements: (confirm with Christy)
+The most important result of their work was the identification of all the information generated in our public engagements: • Youth have no indoor place that provides a healthy, non-institutional environment to meet with others.